 Since 2008 Weingut Schloss Halbturn is owned by the families of Markus Graf zu Koenigsegg-Aulendorf, Max Erbgraf zu Koenigsegg-Aulendorf and Dieter Hoffmann-Unzog (CEO).
 Since then an unconditional quality standard is implemented with an international team.
 This is confirmed by numerous large awards at home and abroad (among other awards Decanter World Wine Awards, Mondial des Pinots, Vinaria).

 Weingut Schloss Halbturn is proud to offer wine affine epicureans, red wines ready for consumption.
-This assumes that the wines are introduced only four years after the harvest to the market and thus had ample time to develop for a first drinking experience.
+This assumes that the wines are introduced only five years after the harvest to the market and thus had ample time to develop for a first drinking experience.
 Weingut Schloss Halbturn has developed in recent years a great rarities cellar, so that the single vineyard wines and premium blends can be sustained based.
 For special occasions IMPÉRIAL- and SCHLOSS HALBTURN-wines, in different filling sizes from the small 0,375l bottle up to 15l large bottle, are highly recommended.

 The Austrian Count Poth acquires several possessions in the former Western Hungary